zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/DiagramBuilder.md

+### Template(System.String)
+The template which renders the content of the shape when bound to a dataSource.
+The names you can use in the template correspond to the properties used in the dataSource.
+See the dataSource topic below for a concrete example.

+#### Parameters

+##### value `System.String`
+The value that configures the template.

 ### TemplateId(System.String)
 The template which renders the content of the shape when bound to a dataSource.
 The names you can use in the template correspond to the properties used in the dataSource.
 See the dataSource topic below for a concrete example.